2022–23 NHL season: Canada

-U.S. media

-National
+United States

 This was the second season of the league's seven-year U.S. national broadcast rights deals with the ESPN family of networks and Warner Bros Discovery Sports (formerly Turner Sports).

 ESPN aired exclusive regular season games on selected Tuesdays, Thursdays, and weekends.
 ABC continued to air games on selected Saturdays during the second half of the season.
 ESPN+ and Hulu exclusively streamed games throughout the season, primarily on most Tuesdays, Thursdays, and weekends.
 The All-Star Game and the Stadium Series was broadcast by ABC, while the All-Star skills competition aired on ESPN.
 NHL content on ESPN+, including out-of-market games, was rebranded under the blanket title "NHL Power Play on ESPN+".
 ESPN also collaborated with Disney Channel on a youth-oriented alternate broadcast of the Washington Capitals–New York Rangers game on March 14, 2023, using the player and puck tracking system to render a live, 3D animated version of the game portrayed by characters from its animated series Big City Greens.

 WBD aired regular season games primarily on TNT, with TBS, truTV, and HLN being used as overflow.
 TNT primarily aired national games on Wednesday nights, along with the Thanksgiving Showdown, Winter Classic, and selected Sunday games during the later half of the season.
 Unlike the previous season, not all of TNT's games were exclusive broadcasts, and were thus subject to blackout.

 NHL Network continues to nationally televise selected regular season games not broadcast by either ESPN or TNT.
 The network also produces its own game broadcasts on Saturday and Sunday afternoons as part of the NHL Network Showcase series.